saraz28/frontend-nanodegree-mobile-portfolio/README.md

   pizzasDiv.appendChild(pizzaElementGenerator(i));
 }
 ```
-Calculate the number of pizzas needed to fill the screen, based on browser window resolution.
+* Calculate the number of pizzas needed to fill the screen, based on browser window resolution.
+* Removed document.querySelector("#movingPizzas1") at the top of _for loop_ assigned with variable.

 Original:
 ```bash
 document.addEventListener('DOMContentLoaded', function() {